 As the U.S. continues to rebalance its military forces and resources back toward the Asia-Pacific region, service leaders are starting to get a handle on what they will need to regain a better naval footing in the area.
 It is a different Asia-Pacific than the U.S. knew when it started to focus more of its military might in the Middle East more than a decade ago.
 “Our historical dominance that most of us in our careers have enjoyed is diminishing,” Adm.
 Samuel Locklear, commander of ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Navy Leaders Cite Military Needs In Asia-Pacific".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Navy Leaders Cite Military Needs In Asia-Pacific".